-1) Assessing whether there are any indicators of impairment.
+- 1) Assessing whether there are any indicators of impairment.
 The Company regularly assesses whether there are facts and circumstances suggesting that the carrying amount of its exploration and evaluation assets ("E&E assets"), including site equipment, may exceed their recoverable amount.
-Determining whether to test for impairment requires the Company to use judgment regarding various industry-specific and other general indicators, including but not limited to, changes in the market, economic and legal environment in which the Company operates.
+Determining whether to test for impairment requires the Company to use judgment regarding various industry-specific and other general indicators, including but not limited to, changes in the market, economic and legal environment in which the Company operates. - 2) The assessment of the Company's ability to continue as a going concern and whether there are events or conditions that may give rise to significant uncertainty. - 3) The determination of the functional currencies of the Company and its subsidiaries requires discretion and judgment when, in the context of the Company's uncomplicated business activities, the relevant fact patterns involved can nonetheless support alternative conclusions.